Jin Maley

 Jin Maley is an American actor.
 They are known for playing the role of Ensign Kova Rin Esmar on the third season of Star Trek: Picard.

-Maley earned an M.F.A. in acting from Harvard University.
+Maley earned an M.F.A. in acting from the Institute for Advanced Theater Training at Harvard University.
 They coach acting in Los Angeles, California.

 Maley is an associate artist with Sinking Ship Productions.
 Their work with that company includes Cassandra, an Agony, which was commissioned by the Getty Villa in 2022.

 Maley's other stage credits include the part of Ariel in a 2023 production of The Tempest at the Shakespeare Center of Los Angeles.

 Maley also starred in singer-songwriter, Mitski’s “Happy” music video from her 2016 studio album Puberty 2.

 Maley is nonbinary and goes by they/them pronouns.
 Their character Esmar on Star Trek: Picard also uses they/them pronouns, which Maley said is "really cool".